Hajji Ebrahim Shirazi: Siege of Shiraz

 At the end of 1791, Lotf Ali Khan with 3,000 men went to Shiraz from Kazerun and besieged the city.
 The leaders of Shiraz expected another member of the Zand dynasty would be enthroned after the removal of Lotf Ali Khan and since this was no longer possible, they intended to ally with Lotf Ali and open the gates.
 Aware of this, Ebrahim invited the tribal forces to receive their monthly salary then disarmed them and drove them out of the city.
 These forces, numbering 3,000, joined Lotf Ali Khan outside the city.
 Because they were unarmed, however, they were not very effective.
 Lotf Ali Khan besieged the city; his situation outside the city became more stable because he dominated almost all the suburbs of Shiraz.
 Lotf Ali tried to negotiate with Ebrahim and tried to persuade him to surrender the city and seek refuge with the Ottoman Empire or the Mughal Empire with his family but Ebrahim rejected the offer.

 Ebrahim wrote a letter to Agha Mohammad Khan and asked him for help.
 In response, Agha Mohammad Khan sent Baba Khan from Isfahan to Shiraz with an army and ordered Mustafa Khan Davalu to camp in the gardens around Hafeziyeh.
 At the same time, Ebrahim tried to assassinate Lotf Ali Khan, forcing several Shiraz merchants to write a letter stating they would open one of the city gates on a certain night so the Zand forces could enter Shiraz.
 When the proposed night came, Lotf Ali and 300 of his companions marched towards the gate then the Qajar forces began to attack.
-Mustafa Khan rushed to Lotf Ali Khan and on his way, killed one of the latter's commanders, Sultan Ali Khan.
+Mustafa Khan rushed to Lotf Ali Khan and on his way, killed one of the latter's commanders, Soltan Ali Khan.
 Lotf Ali quickly returned from Shiraz to his camp with the rest of his men.